Stock Photo Content Planning for November

-Plan your photoshoots with our photographer content creation planning guides
+Plan your stock photoshoots with our photographer content creation guides

 Photo by Anna Ivanova

-Welcome to our monthly photoshoot planning guide where we share themes, special dates and suggested keywords to help guide you in creating and preparing your stock images for submission to Noun Project for the months ahead.
+Welcome to our monthly photo shoot planning guide where we share themes, special dates and suggested tags to help guide you in creating and preparing your stock images for submission to Noun Project for the months ahead.

 Use these themes as suggestions and expand with your own ideas on what types of photos best say “November!” and let these amazing photos from Noun Project help inspire creative direction on your photo sessions.